indenkun/NumComma/README.md

 <!-- badges: end -->

-`{NumComma}` can convert between comma-separated and non-comma-separated numbers every three digits on R. It also has the `*_str` function for handling comma-separated and non-comma-separated numbers in a string.
+`{NumComma}` can convert between comma-separated and non-comma-separated numbers every three digits on R.

-It also has the `*_str` function to handle comma-separated and non-comma-separated numbers in a string.
+It also has the `*_str` function for handling comma-separated and non-comma-separated numbers in a string.

 ## Installation